Greg Fischbach

-Gregory Edmund Fischbach (born April 29, 1942) is an American Internet entrepreneur, attorney, business executive, co-founder of video communication and content sharing company Rabbit and video game publisher Acclaim Entertainment (1987), he had managed the company for 16 years as the CEO.
+Gregory Edmund Fischbach (born April 29, 1942) is an American Internet entrepreneur, attorney, business executive, co-founder of video communication and content sharing company Rabb.it and video game publisher Acclaim Entertainment (1987), he had managed the company for 16 years as the CEO.

 Fischbach addressed the United States Senate regarding Internet privacy and ESRB ratings.

 Education

 In 1963, Fischbach received his B.S. degree in economics from SF State University.
 He earned his J.D. from the University of California, Hastings College of the Law in 1966.
 Following an experience as a Peace Corps volunteer in Santiago, Chile, Fischbach started work as a trial attorney with the Civil Rights Division of the Department of Justice and afterwards was an Assistant United States Attorney for the Central District of California.

 Career

 Fischbach & Fischbach

 He commenced private practice with the law firms Orenstein, Arrow, Silverman and Parcher, a firm primarily engaged in representing record companies, music publishers and recording artists.
 In the mid-1970s, he founded the firm of Fischbach and Fischbach around several key artists including Crosby, Stills and Nash, Thin Lizzy, Emmylou Harris, Merle Haggard, JJ Cale, Boz Scaggs, and Gram Parsons amongst others; record labels (including Richard Branson's Virgin Group Records, Chrysalis Records and Mercury Records) and music publishers and, at the same time, managed The Steve Miller Band.